Vfunction exits stealth to transform monolithic enterprise apps into cloud-native microservices

 “Depending on the specific application and the target architecture, it can vary between 80%-95% automation,” he said.
 “By design, it requires input from the architects.
 No developer wants to maintain code generated by a machine — that’s why Vfunction puts the developer in the driver seat.
 The automation helps the developer decide which services to extract, but the developer is in control, deciding what each service contains.
 The microservice code is copied from the original monolith and not generated by a machine.”

 The benefits of cloud computing are well understood, particularly for cash-strapped startups looking for easy access to reliable and affordable infrastructure.
-Companies with legacy applications already have several options when trying to tap those benefits, such as re-hosting, which is a “lift-and-shift” migration that is relatively easy and offers minor cloud benefits.
-These include “anywhere access” from an application to a globally distributed team.
+Companies with legacy applications already have several options when trying to tap those benefits, such as re-hosting, which is a “lift-and-shift” migration that is relatively easy and offers minor cloud benefits, including “anywhere access” from an application to a globally distributed team.
 Then there is re-platforming, which requires tweaks to some of the application’s components and can bring added cloud benefits, such as scalability and security.

-But fully realizing the powers of cloud computing requires more extensive action, which is where Vfunction comes in.
+But fully realizing the powers of cloud computing requires more extensive action.

 “Unless one modernizes those monolithic applications to be cloud native, they end up requiring very large machines and often end up paying more to the cloud providers,” Rafalin said.
 “Organizations now understand that if they want the true benefits of the cloud, they need to modernize these apps.
 And this starts with adopting an architecture that includes microservices, APIs, and modern design principles.”